 COMM 2400 Discourse, Culture, and Identities

-COMM 2400 examines how aspects of talk (e.g., turn-taking, speech acts, narratives, dialect, and stand indicators) link with identities (e.g., ethnic and racial, age, gender, work-related, and persona).
+This course examines how aspects of talk (e.g., turn-taking, speech acts, narratives, dialect, and stand indicators) link with identities (e.g., ethnic and racial, age, gender, work-related, and persona).
 Considers how communication is central to constructing who people are and examines social controversies related to talk and identities.
-Approved for GT-SS3.
-Approved for arts and sciences core curriculum: human diversity.

 - Analyze everyday communication by labeling discourse practices